eldipa/hanoifs/hanoi.md

 ?: #pragma cling load("libhanoi.so")
 ```

-The classic Hanoi Towers consist in 3 towers (pegs) and 3 discs
+The classic Tower of Hanoi consists in 3 towers (pegs) and 3 discs
 of sizes different sizes.

 `hanoi_create` allows to create a challenge of up to `HANOI_MAX_PEGS`